JereKuusela/valheim-infinity_hammer/publish/README.md

 - Ignore wards: Wards no longer prevent building.
 - Max undo steps: How many undo actions are stored.
 - No build cost: Removes resource cost and crafting station requirement.
-- No creator: Builds without setting the creator information (won't be targeted by the enemies).
+- No creator: Builds without setting the creator information.
 Disabled by default.
 - No durability loss: Hammer auto-repairs used durability.
 - No stamina cost: Hammer auto-regens used stamina.
 - Overwrite health: Sets the health of built or repaired objects (0 reverts to the default max health, except for creatures).
 - Remove anything: Allows removing any object.
 Disabled by default.
+- Remove effects: Removes visual effects of building, repairing and destroying.
 - Remove range: Range for removing (capped at about 50 meters).
 - Repair anything: Allows healing or repairing any object.
 Disabled by default.
 - Repair range: Range for repairing (capped at about 50 meters).
+- Repair taming: Repairing full health creatures will tame/untame them (works for all creatures).
 - Scaling step: How much the object is scaled up/down.
 - Select range: Range for selecting (capped at about 50 meters).

-On servers, above features are disabled without cheat access (except Copy rotate and Select range).
+On servers, above features are disabled without cheat access (except Copy rotate, Remove effects and Select range).

 # Building